-To make this scarf, you’ll need one yard of fabric- or you can get an even longer scarf with 1.5 yards.
+To make this scarf, you'll need 1/2 yard of fabric- or you can get an even longer scarf with 1 yard, or 1.5 yards!

 We are basically going to be making a long fabric tube.
 It helps if you picture it that way during the process!
 First, fold your fabric in half so that you have the longest length possible.
 Cut down the middle of the fold so that you have two long strips.

 With the right sides (outside) of the fabric facing together, straight stitch the two long strips together at one end (see the seam in the middle of the pic below?).

 Fold down the ends of the fabric and straigtht stitch across so that you have two finished ends (the top of picture, below).
 Then fold the fabric in half one more time- inside out- so that your strip is skinnier.
 Straight stitch down the open side to complete your fabric "tube".